moehriegitt/hob3l/doc/scadformat.md

-One irritating detail about SCAD syntax that I found was the interpretation of children elements of `difference()`: the first non-empty child is interpreted as positive, all others are negative.
+One irritating detail about SCAD syntax that I found was the interpretation of children elements of `difference()`: the first non-ignored child is interpreted as positive, all others are negative.

-However, neither the OpenSCAD syntax nor the syntax description make it immediately clear which thing is the ['first non-empty child'](#first-non-empty-child), because even an empty `group(){}` and empty 'linear_extrude(){}' are skipped, and even recursively so.
-Essentially, you need semantics to identify the children correctly, which I find is an ugly mix of meta levels.
+However, neither the OpenSCAD syntax nor the syntax description make it immediately clear which thing is an ['ignored child'](#ignored-children), because even an empty `group(){}` and empty 'linear_extrude(){}' are skipped, and even recursively so.

-The parser of `hob3l` spends quite some effort on determining which one is the first non-empty child of `difference`.
+The parser of `hob3l` spends quite some effort on determining which one is the first non-ignored child of `difference`.
 Whether it does that in the same way as OpenSCAD, I can only hope for.
 I think this part of the SCAD syntax is broken.